exercism/python/exercises/concept/elyses-enchantments/.docs/introduction.md

                         "Lavender"
                       ]
 ['Rose', 'Sunflower', 'Poppy', 'Pansy', 'Tulip', 'Fuchsia', 'Cyclamen', 'Lavender']

+# Each data structure is on its own line to help clarify what they are.
 >>> nested_data_structures = [
                                  {"fish": "gold", "monkey": "brown", "parrot" : "grey"}, ("fish", "mammal", "bird"),